 Next-generation monitoring strategy

 Aquatic systems contain tens of thousands of emerging contaminants, from personal care products to pharmaceutical compounds to disinfection byproducts.
 The vast majority of these chemicals go undetected through traditional monitoring methods, and their health risks are poorly understood.
 Bioanalytical cell screening assays are at the center of a proposed next-generation management strategy to significantly expand the universe of bioactive chemicals that can be routinely monitored.

 Cell assays consist of high-throughput cell lines that react in predictable ways to chemical exposure, enabling researchers to gain insights into the biological modes of action by which emerging contaminants can impact animal and human health.
-California’s water-quality management community is interested in using cell assay technology to rapidly zero in on which types of chemicals pose a potential threat.
+California’s water-quality management community has begun using cell assay technology to rapidly zero in on which types of chemicals pose a potential threat.
 Under a risk-based monitoring framework that has been proposed by SCCWRP and its partners, water-quality managers would complete rapid, cost-effective water body screenings first, then deploy more labor-intensive, tailored technologies to follow up on the screening’s findings.

 Interpreting cell assay results